pohanchi/Response-writer/Readme.md

 - `pip install -r requirements.txt`
 - `apex` for half precision training (Please manually install in your computer)

 ## Quick Start
-You can do `bash short_scripts/total_pipeline.sh` to run all pipeline ( init strucuture -> download data -> preprocessing -> train model ) after you well installed all package and finished the dependencies stage.
+You can do `bash short_scripts/total_pipeline.sh` to run all pipeline ( init strucuture -> download data -> preprocessing -> train model ) after you well installed all package and finished the dependencies stage (apex you need to manually install).

 ## __Structure__

 The project structure need to be initialized like below.

 You can directly run the short script `bash ./short_script/init.sh` to construct the structure (one time is enough).